The Solstice House

 FAQ’S

 We know choosing the right program for your child is a big decision — and you probably have lots of questions!
-At Rise, we value openness and want you to feel confident every step of the way.
+At TSH, we value openness and want you to feel confident every step of the way.
 Below, you’ll find answers to some of the most common questions families ask us.
 If you don’t see your question here, please reach out — we’re always happy to chat.

 • Our days follow a gentle but intentional rhythm designed to keep kids engaged, supported, and happy.
 We start with Active Hour to get moving and connect as a group, followed by our Discovery Block for project-based learning in the week’s theme.
 There are breaks for Free Play throughout the day, plus plenty of time for snacks, socializing, and outdoor exploration.
 Each day ends with a calm wind-down and free play so kids leave feeling centered and content.